Skill Demand Index

 Which roles need Client Communication most:

-Other positions drive 29% of demand.
-Marketing and Project Management also frequently list Client Communication as a requirement.
-Skills commonly paired with Client Communication include Project Management and Data Analysis.
+Marketing positions drive 29% of demand.
+Project Management and Other also frequently list Client Communication as a requirement.
+Skills commonly paired with Client Communication include Project Management and Digital Marketing.

 Depth Level Distribution